-- To assemble Eggs Benedict, place English Muffins on each plate, top with one slice of bacon that has been folded in half to fit on the English Muffin.
+- To assemble Eggs Benedict, place English Muffins on each plate, top with one slice of bacon.
 Using a silicon spatula, gently remove a poached egg from the muffin tin, draining on a thick kitchen towel before placing on top of the bacon.

 - Drizzle with hollandaise sauce and serve warm.